-- a.
-The case presentation should include a written annotated outline and reference list (no more than 7 pages) to be sent to all committee members one week in advance of the date scheduled for the case presentation. - b.
-Each student will provide evaluation of their internship experience signed by the site supervisor, and documentation of all hours completed on site.
+- The case presentation should include a written report and reference list (no more than 7 pages) to be sent to all committee members two weeks in advance of the date scheduled for the case presentation. - Each student will provide evaluation of their internship experience signed by the site supervisor, and documentation of all hours completed on site that will be collected by the supervising faculty member.
 The supervising faculty member will affirm that the student has fulfilled the internship experience.
+Students are advised to keep a copy of the internship log documenting their completed hours in the event such documentation is needed later, such as when applying for licensure.

-Faculty Evaluation of Case Presentation
+Faculty Evaluation of Clinical Case Presentation